jwzhanggy/tinyBIG/docs/tutorials/beginner/module/expansion_function.md

 with shape $(B, m)$ as inputs, where $B$ denotes the batch size and $m$ denotes the input dimension length.

-### 3.2 Taylor's Expansion Function Instantiation from Configs
+### 3.2 Taylor's Expansion Function Instantiation from Configs.

 Besides the manual definition of the expansion functions, `tinybig` also allows the function instantiation from the configurations.